 - What the project or activity you require funding for is

-- What the funding will cover (with a detailed breakdown of costs)
+- What the funding will cover

 - Impact of this funding on your personal or professional development

 - Your need for this award

 The decision board will be looking to support a wide range of projects that offer good value for money.
 Applications will have to demonstrate clear need and impact.

 For projects which cost more than the maximum grant amount (£1,500), you must outline how you plan to obtain the rest of the funds.

 Successful applicants will be contacted by the Development and Alumni Relations Office in February.

 If you are successful, you will be required to: